Full front wing internal structures CAD assembly

 Simulation of a conestrike on front wing and internal structures

 Manufacturing decisions were driven by FEA results and the need for repeatable fabrication within a tight production timeline.
 Composite layups were optimized for each structural member based on stress distribution and stiffness requirements.
-The ribs use a [0/C/0] symmetric layup with carbon plies on either side of a Nomex core, while the spars use a five-ply carbon [0₅] layup.
+The ribs use a [1/C/1] symmetric layup with carbon plies on either side of a Nomex core, while the spars use a five-ply carbon [0₅] layup.
 The five-ply spar maintains adequate geometric stiffness in the flat-stock configuration, while the cored ribs place material only where structurally necessary.
 All parts are laid up flat and waterjet-cut to final geometry, eliminating mold tooling and ensuring edges are dimensionally accurate.

-[0/C/0] layup for ribs before curing
+[1/C/1] flat stock layup for ribs before curing